 \right. \eeq Then \begin{enumerate} \item For any flow $i, 1 \leq i \leq n$, $SC_i(t)$ ensures a worst-case end-to-end delay no larger than $d_i$. \item Realizing $\Gamma_{sc}$ requires a link bandwidth of at least \beq R^* = \max_{1 \leq h \leq n}\left\{\sum_{i = 1}^n r_i, \frac{\sum_{i = h}^n b_i + r_i (d_h - d_i)}{d_h} \right\}. \eeq \item Any scheduling mechanism capable of meeting all the flows' deadlines requires a bandwidth of at least $R^*$. \end{enumerate} \end{proposition}

 The proof of Proposition~\ref{prop:shifted_ac} is in Appendix~\ref{app:one_hop_dynamic}.
 The optimality of $\Gamma_{sc}$ is intuitive.
 Recall that a service curve is a lower bound on the service received by a flow. \Eqref{eq:sc} assigns service to a flow at a rate exactly equal to its input rate, but delayed by its deadline, \ie provided at the latest possible time.
-Conversely, any mechanism $\hat{\Gamma}$ that meets all flows' deadlines must by time $t$ have provided flow~$i$ a cumulative service at least equal to the amount of data that flow~$i$ may have generated by time $t-d_i$, which is exactly $SC_i(t)$.
+Conversely, any mechanism $\widehat{\Gamma}$ that meets all flows' deadlines must by time $t$ have provided flow~$i$ a cumulative service at least equal to the amount of data that flow~$i$ may have generated by time $t-d_i$, which is exactly $SC_i(t)$.
 Hence the mechanism must offer flow~$i$ a service curve $\widehat{SC}_i(t) \geq SC_i(t), \forall t$.

-Next, we identify at least one mechanism capable of realizing the services curves of \Eqref{eq:sc} under $R^*$, and consequently providing a solution to \textbf{OPT} for schedulers that support dynamic priorities. \begin{proposition} Consider a one-hop network shared by $n$ token-bucket controlled flows, where flow $i, 1 \leq i \leq n$, has a traffic contract of $(r_i, b_i)$ and a deadline of $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
-The earliest deadline first (EDF) scheduler realizes $\Gamma_{sc}$ under a link bandwidth of $R^*$. \end{proposition}
+Next, we identify at least one mechanism capable of realizing the services curves of \Eqref{eq:sc} under $R^*$, and consequently providing a solution to \textbf{OPT\_DP} for schedulers that support dynamic priorities. \begin{proposition} Consider a link shared by $n$ token bucket controlled flows, where flow $i, 1 \leq i \leq n$, has traffic profile $(r_i, b_i)$ and deadline $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
+The earliest deadline first (edf) scheduler realizes $\Gamma_{sc}$ under a link bandwidth of $R^*$. \end{proposition}

 The proof of Proposition~\ref{prop:edf} is in Appendix~\ref{app:edf}.
-We note that the optimality of EDF is intuitive, as minimizing the required bandwidth is the dual problem to maximizing the schedulable region for which EDF's optimality is known~\cite{Georgiadis97}.
+We note that the optimality of edf is intuitive, as minimizing the required bandwidth is the dual problem to maximizing the schedulable region for which edf's optimality is known~\cite{Georgiadis97}.

+As previously mentioned and as the next proposition formally states, reprofiling does not reduce the minimum required bandwidth $R^*$ of \Eqref{eq:global_min_R}.
+Consequently, it affords no benefits with edf schedulers capable of meeting the deadlines under $R^*$.
+This is expected given the optimality of edf schedulers.

+\begin{proposition} Consider a link shared by $n$ token bucket controlled flows, where flow $i, 1 \leq i \leq n$, has traffic profile $(r_i, b_i)$ and deadline $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
+Reprofiling flows will not decrease the minimum bandwidth required to meet the flows' deadlines. \end{proposition} The proof is in Appendix~\ref{app:sc_noshaper}.

 Note that $\Gamma_{sc}$ specifies a non-linear (piece-wise-linear) service curve for each flow.
 Given the popularity and simplicity of linear service curves, \ie rate-based schedulers, it is tempting to investigate whether such schedulers, \eg GPS~\cite{parekh93}, could be used instead.
 Unfortunately, it is easy to find scenarios where linear service curves perform worse.